Roth Conversions

 Can I do partial Roth conversions?

 Yes, you can pay the extra taxes anytime you want, but it is most beneficial to do them when your income is the lowest.
-During your Tax Planning Window, after you have retired but before taking social security (at 70) and begun Required Minimum Distributions (at 72), you usually have the lowest income and thus can access your lowest tax brackets.
+During your Tax Planning Window, after you have retired but before taking social security (at 70) and beginning Required Minimum Distributions (at 72), you usually have the lowest income and thus can access your lowest tax brackets.

 How much to convert?

-Partial Roth conversions can be done through your standard deduction and your 10 and 12% tax brackets.
+Partial Roth conversions can be done through your standard deduction and 10 and 12% tax brackets.
 These conversions are usually no-brainers.
 If you have large pre-tax accounts, frequently, you want to do conversions up to your 22% tax bracket.
 Conversions above this amount (up to the 24% tax bracket or higher!) can make sense for some folks.

 Can I do partial Roth conversions with all types of pre-tax accounts?